uw-loci/coding-club/2018-02-08 - Coding Best Practices.md

 ## Code style - WHEN IN ROME - CONSISTENCY

 It's helpful to mimic the style of whatever codebase you're in.

-For the ImageJ project, we document the desired style here: http://imagej.net/Coding_style Good code is self-documenting.
+For the ImageJ project, we document the desired style [here](http://imagej.net/Coding_style).

+Good code is self-documenting.
 The method name describes what it does.
 The only time you really want a comment is when the code itself doesn't read like human language.
-One reason for this might be if it violates the Principle of Least Astonishment.
+One reason for this might be if it violates the [Principle of Least Astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).
 ```python
 x = sin(x) # NB: Be warned!
 This takes the square root.
 ```
 Above, the comment is important.
-We cannot change the function name for some reason.
-(E.g. External library) so we document what it does RIGHT THERE.
+Supposing we cannot change the function name for some reason (e.g. it comes from an external library), we document what it does RIGHT THERE.

-Corollary: minimize change of breaking code that is "far away" from your current change. (was reading about Java 10 design choices with `var` and `val` and why they ditched `val`).
+Corollary: minimize chance of [action at a distance errors](https://blog.codefx.org/java/java-10-var-type-inference/#Avoiding-8220Action-At-A-Distance8221-Errors)—i.e., changing code in some place should not lead to a seemingly unrelated error far away.

 The other time I use comments is to preface a BLOCK of code.
 But in that case, strongly consider making a sub-method instead.